noir-clojure/noir/README.md

 # Noir

-A framework for writing clojure websites
+A framework for writing clojure websites.
+Noir is currently being used in production at http://www.typewire.io

 ## Usage